matrix-org/matrix-spec-proposals/proposals/2697-device-dehydration.md

 ## Unstable prefix

-While this MSC is in development, the `POST /restore_device` endpoint will be reached at `POST /unstable/org.matrix.mscxxxx/restore_device`, and the `POST /device/dehydrate` endpoint will be reached at `POST /unstable/org.matrix.mscxxxx/device/dehydrate`.
-The `restore_device` parameter for `POST /login` will be called `org.matrix.mscxxxx.restore_device`.
+While this MSC is in development, the `POST /restore_device` endpoint will be reached at `POST /unstable/org.matrix.msc2697/restore_device`, and the `POST /device/dehydrate` endpoint will be reached at `POST /unstable/org.matrix.msc2697/device/dehydrate`.
+The `restore_device` parameter for `POST /login` will be called `org.matrix.msc2697.restore_device`.

-FIXME: change `mscxxxx` to the right number